bbachhal/bbachhal.github.io/projects/CAD/Cad.md

 <img src="4BAR-DRAW1.png"/>
 <img src="4BAR-DRAW2.png"/>

-Figure 2: Image of a 4-Bar Linkage drawings created on SolidWorks
+Figure 2: Image of a 4-Bar Linkage drawing created on SolidWorks

 Overview: This project models a planar four-bar linkage designed to convert rotary input motion into a constrained output trajectory through a system of pinned rigid links.
 The mechanism demonstrates an understanding of kinematic constraints, link length selection, and joint articulation, which are fundamental to mechanical motion design in robotics and machinery.